To-Dos and Bookmarks

 Before You Start

-• Agree which follow-ups require a task instead of a note.
+• Agree which follow-ups require a to-do instead of a note.

 • Define priority and due-date expectations by team.

-• Confirm each task has one clear owner.
+• Confirm each to-do has one clear owner.

 Recommended Workflow

-1. Create the task from the related workflow or record context.
+1. Create the to-do from the related workflow or record context.

 2. Assign an owner, due date, priority, and useful description.

-3. Review open and overdue tasks during operating meetings.
+5. Review open and overdue to-dos during operating meetings.

-4. Complete tasks only after the promised action is finished.
+6. Complete to-dos only after the promised action is finished.

 Review Checklist